 I digress.
 The CVS brand is a close second to Duoderm bandages IMO.

 Sterile Single-Use Lancets.

 1. LOOK HOW SMALL THE NEEDLE IS!

 I’m not even sure you can see it in the photo that well, but trust me it’s super thin — even smaller than pores!
 This will ensure we do absolutely no damage to the skin when we GENTLY stab the pimple.

 2. For sanitary reasons.
 I don’t have to explain to you why using the same needle over and over again is a bad idea.
 The last thing we want is to poke our pimple with a microbially-infested sewing needle.
 Single-use diabetic lancet needles are sterile and safe.
-These are the ones I use.

 3. It’s important to minimize as much pressure possible when pressing against a pimple during extraction.
 (That alliteration though.)
 Lancing it beforehand with a tiny needle relieves the blockage and gives room for the “plug” to exit more freely.
 Again: make sure you do this as gently as possible!

 UPDATE: Several people have asked which ones I use.
 Here ya go.

 Aquaphor or Vaseline.

 This will be used for aftercare.
 More about this in a bit.